iamHrithikRaj/gip/tests/README.md

-# GIP Test Suite
+# Gip Test Suite

-This directory contains the comprehensive test suite for GIP.
+This directory contains the comprehensive test suite for Gip.

 ## Structure